Charitable giving by design

 SCHENLEY CAPITAL’S new offices in Sewickley are bright, open and contemporary, with every detail curated to put people at ease.
-That intentionality aligns with Schenley Capital President Elizabeth Genter’s approach to financial advising.
+That intentionally aligns with Schenley Capital President Elizabeth Genter’s approach to financial advising.
 “Talking about money can be nerve-wracking for clients,” she says.
 “Our space was designed to help people feel comfortable.
 Before we ever talk about numbers and projections, we listen and learn about their goals and challenges.”

 Publications like Barron’s are taking note.
 Genter has been invited to speak at the Barron’s Top Independent Women’s Advisor Summit about the importance of design and technology to successful, client-focused financial planning.